Skip to content Skip to footer

 3. Distract yourself from your health anxiety

-If you feel the urge to start checking your blood pressure, for example, then it may be a symptom of boredom.
+If you feel the urge to start checking your blood pressure, for example, this may just be a symptom of boredom.
 In which case, try going for a walk to keep your mind occupied.
 Or, should you catch yourself Googling symptoms and feeling worse for it, step away from the screen and give a loved one a call.
 It doesn’t particularly matter how you do so, as long as you find that distraction to stop health anxiety.

 For those already keeping a health anxiety diary, this step should be easier to manage.
 You’ll already have a better idea of your patterns and triggers, so you can start distracting yourself before those feelings flare up.